wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.3 =
+* It's now possible to set a free shipping fee (for the all order), if there's at least one item that belongs to a specific shipping class.
+This is set per rule.
+* Fix: Free shipping fee for "rest of the world" order above some amount was not working

 = 2.2 =
 * WordPress Multisite support